 - Patients with uncontrolled intercurrent illness including, but not limited to, active, non-colorectal malignancies requiring systemic therapy, ongoing or active infection, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia, or psychiatric illness/social situations that would limit compliance with study requirements are ineligible

-- The study treatment must be excluded in the following patients: * Female subject is pregnant or breast-feeding, or planning to become pregnant during study treatment and through 4 months after the last dose of talimogene laherparepvec * Female subject of childbearing potential who is unwilling to use acceptable method(s) of effective contraception during study treatment and through 4 months after the last dose of talimogene laherparepvec * Sexually active subjects and their partners unwilling to use male or female latex condom to avoid potential viral transmission during sexual contact while on treatment and within 30 days after treatment with talimogene laherparepvec
+- Although no effects on embryo-fetal development have been observed in animal studies, adequate and well-controlled studies with talimogene laherparepvec have not been conducted in pregnant women; in addition, given the high risk of detrimental effects of other study agents including capecitabine, 5-FU, oxaliplatin and radiation on embryo-fetal development, the study treatment must be excluded in the following patients: * Female subject is pregnant or breast-feeding, or planning to become pregnant during study treatment and through 4 months after the last dose of talimogene laherparepvec * Female subject of childbearing potential who is unwilling to use acceptable method(s) of effective contraception during study treatment and through 4 months after the last dose of talimogene laherparepvec * Sexually active subjects and their partners unwilling to use male or female latex condom to avoid potential viral transmission during sexual contact while on treatment and within 30 days after treatment with talimogene laherparepvec

 - Patients that unable to swallow oral medications are ineligible